 Recycle BinLink to this section

 - Restoring a file returns it to its original location on the staging server.
-For it to be on your website again, you must publish the file.

 - Deleting a file permanently removes it from OU Campus, with no way to bring it back.